saschagobel/legislatoR/README.md

 | United States (House and Senate)     | all 117<br /> (1789-2021)         | 12,593               | [Voteview data](https://voteview.com/data) (Lewis et al. 2019), <br /> [Congressional Bills Project data](http://www.congressionalbills.org/) (Adler/Wilkserson 2018) |
 | **16**                                | **529**                     | **67,945**           | **12** 		       |

 \* We only count legislators with a unique Wikipedia page or Wikidata ID.
 Sometimes legislators do not have either.
-Such cases are indicated by the string "miss" in the wikidata or pageid.
+Such cases are indicated by the string "miss" in the wikidataid or pageid.

 For each legislature, the CLD holds nine tables: